Azure/autorest.csharp/readme.md

 [cadl-ranch](https://github.com/Azure/cadl-ranch) is similar to autorest.testserver, which provides a platform for automated testing too.
 The difference is the testing target of cadl-ranch is typespec generated SDK.

-To test local change in cadl-ranch, run `.\eng\ApplyCadlRanch.ps1 {cadl-ranch path}` or just run `.\eng\ApplyCadlRanch.ps1` if cadl-ranch folder is at the same folder of autorest.csharp.
+Sometimes when we are adding new tests in cadl-ranch, we might want to make sure the tests and corresponding mock APIs work well by applying these newly added/modified tests to autorest.csharp.
+To realize this, run `.\eng\ApplyCadlRanch.ps1 {cadl-ranch path}` or just run `.\eng\ApplyCadlRanch.ps1` if cadl-ranch folder is at the same folder of autorest.csharp.

 ## PR Merge Process